-Reiki treatment has no known medical contraindications.
-It does not involve the use of any substance and the touch is non-manipulative.
-When necessary, as in the case of burns or sensitive IV sites, Reiki can be offered just off the body.
-There is no time when Reiki is dangerous.
-However, all treatment, regardless the risk, should be used with common sense.
-Patients who are dependent on pharmaceuticals or procedures require consistent monitoring, as the healing that occurs with Reiki treatment may lessen the need for these interventions.
-Patients receiving Reiki often require less pain medication, an advantage at any time, but particularly at end of life for those who desire to maintain mental clarity through the dying process.
+Why is Reiki practice considered so safe?
+Reiki touch is light and non-manipulative.
+When necessary, as in the case of burns or sensitive IV sites, Reiki can be practiced just off the body.
+While there is no time when Reiki practice is deemed dangerous, even low-risk, non-invasive treatments should be used with common sense.
+Patients whose lives depend on pharmaceuticals or procedures require consistent monitoring.
+It’s possible that the self-healing fostered by Reiki practice might lessen the need for these interventions.
+Patients receiving Reiki treatment often require less pain medication, an advantage at any time, but particularly at end of life for those who want to maintain mental clarity through the dying process.

-Reiki treatment does not attack disease.
-Rather, it supports the person experiencing the disease by gently encouraging his or her system toward its unique state of balance.
-Since there is so much in life that pulls us off kilter, Reiki’s rebalancing can be useful at any time.
-However, the balancing effect of Reiki can be particularly valuable—and palpable—when people are undergoing necessary, but invasive, medical treatments.
-Reiki will not interfere with any medical treatments, but Reiki’s ability to influence the system toward balance may lighten the side effects and increase tolerance to arduous medical treatments.
+Reiki practice does not target disease in the way conventional medicine does.
+Rather, it supports the person experiencing the disease by gently encouraging his or her system toward its unique state of balance, optimizing the system’s self-healing mechanisms.
+Given that so much in of contemporary living pulls us off kilter, the self-healing response to Reiki practice can be useful at any time.
+The balancing effect of Reiki practice can be particularly valuable while people are undergoing necessary, but invasive, medical treatments, at which time patients typically find Reiki treatment comforting and relaxing.
+By encouraging the patient’s system toward balance and engaging self-healing, Reiki treatment can lighten the distress of side effects and increase tolerance to arduous medical treatments.

 Science and Complementary and Alternative Medicine (CAM)

-The National Institutes of Health created the National Center for Complementary and Alternative Medicine (NCCAM) specifically to study “a group of diverse medical and health care systems, practices, and products that are not presently considered to be part of conventional medicine”.
-(See http://nccam.nih.gov/health/whatiscam).
-With few exceptions, such as the unapproved use of pharmaceuticals, health care practices that are not part of conventional medicine did not develop within the scientific paradigm.
-Most CAM practices trace their roots to traditional, indigenous medical systems such as Ayurveda (India), Chinese medicine, Tibetan medicine, African medicine and Native American medicine, which predate science as we know it.
+The National Institutes of Health created the National Center for Complementary and Integrative Health (NCCIH) to study diverse medical and healthcare systems, practices, and products not considered as part of conventional evidence-based medicine.
+With few exceptions, such as the unapproved use of pharmaceuticals, healthcare practices that aren’t part of conventional medicine didn’t develop within the scientific paradigm.
+Most CAM practices trace their roots to traditional, indigenous medical systems such as Ayurveda (India), Chinese medicine, Tibetan medicine, African medicine and Native American medicine, which developed through observation and predated science as we know it.
 The foundations of traditional medical systems cannot be defined by scientific parameters, and it is interesting to note that their developments build on rather than refute earlier knowledge.
 One can, for example, practice rudimentary but sound acupuncture on the basis of the first acupuncture text, the Nei Ching Emporer (Yellow Emporer’s Inner Classic), which was recorded 2000 years ago from an oral tradition twice as old.

 Research data accumulates slowly at best, and the complications of CAM research have slowed the process considerably.
 Meanwhile, patients are availing themselves of the array of techniques available outside mainstream medicine.
-Either for fear of alienating their physicians or because they understandably do not trust their doctors’ knowledge in this area or for lack of time, many patients do not discuss their extra-medical activities with their physicians.
-Although there may be legitimate concern for certain drug-herb interactions, CAM interventions are generally low risk.
-Empirical understanding of CAM mechanisms may lie in the distant future; nonetheless, we can investigate the impact of CAMs on patients’ subjective markers such as anxiety, depression and pain.
-There is already adequate evidence that subjective states can precipitate physiological changes that can influence medical outcomes.
+Either for fear of alienating their physicians, or because they understandably don’t trust their doctors’ knowledge in this area, or for lack of time, patients don’t usually discuss their extra-medical activities with their physicians.
+Although there may be legitimate concern for certain drug-herb interactions, notably when a patient is taking blood-thinners, CAM interventions are generally low risk.
+Empirical understanding of CAM mechanisms might not be available any time soon.
+Nonetheless, we can investigate the impact of CAMs on patients’ subjective markers such as anxiety, depression and pain.
+There is already adequate evidence that subjective states precipitate physiological changes that can influence medical outcomes.

-The goals of CAM treatment are primarily to return the system to balance, strengthen immune functioning and support continued well-being.
+The goals of CAM treatment are primarily to return the system to balance, to strengthen—or in auto-immune disorders, balance—immune function and to support continued well-being.
 Measures to destroy pathogens may be used as part of a comprehensive care program.
 Rather than being passively done to the patient, CAM treatment generally involves the patient, empowering him or her to tap inner resources for healing.

 Eisenberg DM, Kessler RC, Foster C, et al. Unconventional medicine in the United States-Prevalence, costs, and patterns of use.
 NEJM 328(4): 246-252 1993.